pegulabs/terms/privacy_policy.md

 ### 2.2 Settings

-**“Settings”** are pieces of information that you provide to us that cannot identify you personally, but are associated with your Personal Information.
+**"Settings"** are pieces of information that you provide to us that cannot identify you personally, but are associated with your Personal Information.
 These include account settings and preferences like notification settings, sound settings, favorites, or other types of preferences.
-We use this information to tailor the Service to you specifically, and we may also aggregate this information with other users’ information to analyze the performance of the Service.
+We use this information to tailor the Service to you specifically, and we may also aggregate this information with other users' information to analyze the performance of the Service.

 ### 2.3 Log Data

-**“Log Data”** are pieces of information sent to us from your browser when you visit our service.
-These may include your computer’s IP address, your browser type, other webpages you’ve visited or transactions you’ve completed, certain demographic information like your physical location, and other statistics.
-We collect and use this information to help understand and analyze the performance of our site and better tailor the experience to users’ needs.
+**"Log Data"** are pieces of information sent to us from your browser when you visit our service.
+These may include your computer's IP address, your browser type, other webpages you've visited or transactions you've completed, certain demographic information like your physical location, and other statistics.
+We collect and use this information to help understand and analyze the performance of our site and better tailor the experience to users' needs.
 For example, we may modify the site for the specific browser you are using.
 We do not treat Log Data as Personal Information or use it in association with other Personal Information, though we may aggregate, analyze and evaluate such information.

 ### 2.4 Interactive Information

-**“Interactive Information”** is information that you provide us through your interactions on the Site or App.
+**"Interactive Information"** is information that you provide us through your interactions on the Site or App.
 This information may include which pages or sections of our Site or App that you visit, the time you spend on those pages or sections, information and terms you search for, Exchanges you complete, Providers that you use, and specific times that you access the Service.
-While we don’t consider this information Personal Information, we may combine it with your Personal Information to serve you better.
+While we don't consider this information Personal Information, we may combine it with your Personal Information to serve you better.
 For example, we may store the Providers you use on a regular basis within your Pegu Account so you can access those Providers more easily later on.

 ### 2.5 Cookies

-**“Cookies”** are small data files that we transfer to your computer for record-keeping.
+**"Cookies"** are small data files that we transfer to your computer for record-keeping.
 Cookie usage is common practice for many websites.
-We utilize persistent cookies to save your login information so you don’t have to log in every time you visit our Service.
+We utilize persistent cookies to save your login information so you don't have to log in every time you visit our Service.
 We also utilize session cookies to enable certain features of the Service, to better understand how you interact with the Service, and to monitor aggregate usage and web traffic routing on the Service.